gerich-home/it-depends/README.md

 #### Parameters:
 * `callback` *(mandatory, function (changed: observableValue, from: any, to: any) -> void )* - the function that will be called immediately when a change is made to any observable value.
 The callback receives the changed observableValue, old and new value of observable object.

 #### Returns:
 Type: `subscription`.
-The subscription object that can be used to control the subscription.

-### `observableValue.onChange(callback)`
-Creates the subscription on a change to this observable value.

-#### Parameters:
-* `callback` *(mandatory, function (changed: observableValue, from: any, to: any) -> void )* - the function that will be called immediately when a change is made to this observable value.
-The callback receives the changed observableValue, old and new value of observable object.

-#### Returns:
-Type: `subscription`.
-The subscription object that can be used to control the subscription.

-### `computedValue.onChange(callback)`
-Creates the subscription on a change to this computed value with no arguments.

-#### Parameters:
-* `callback` *(mandatory, function (changed: computedValueForArgs, from: any, to: any, args: any[]) -> void )* - the function that will be called immediately when a change is made to one of dependencies that leads to a change of computed value.
-The callback receives the changed computedValue, old and new value of computed object and an empty set of arguments.

-#### Returns:
-Type: `subscription`.
-The subscription object that can be used to control the subscription.

-### `computedValueForArgs.onChange(callback)`
-Creates the subscription on a change to this computed value with the given set of arguments.

-#### Parameters:
-* `callback` *(mandatory, function (changed: computedValueForArgs, from: any, to: any, args: any[]) -> void )* - the function that will be called immediately when a change is made to one of dependencies that leads to a change of computed value.
-The callback receives the changed computedValue, old and new value of computed object and the given set of arguments.

-#### Returns:
-Type: `subscription`.